lazzarigioele/graphanalyzer/README.md

 ![color_scale.png](assets/color_scale.png)

 We suggest to use the "scroll-to-zoom" tool in the toolbox, to zoom in and out the sub-graph.
 We suggest also to click on a desired node to show only the edges starting from that node, hiding all the ramaining.
-The drak background lets the user better isolate edges when clicking on the desired node.
+The dark background lets the user better isolate edges when clicking on the desired node.

+# Bugs and future versions

+Bugs can be reported to gioele.lazzari@univr.it.
+Future versions of graphanalyzer will be available at www.github.com/lazzarigioele/graphanalyzer/releases.